Amane Gobena: Marathon debut

 She soon returned to the starting line in 2010 and improved her best mark en route to winning the Osaka Ladies Marathon in January, becoming the first Ethiopian ever to do so in almost thirty years of competition.
 An appearance at the Zayed International Half Marathon came later in the month, but she was some way off winner Mary Keitany and finished in fifth.
 She continued her Asian tour at the Seoul International Marathon and took her second victory of the year, outpacing Zhou Chunxiu and setting a career best of 2:24:13 for the distance.
 Amane won her first national title at the Ethiopian Athletics Championships with a 10,000 metres track win over Genet Getaneh.

 She gained her first high-profile win in the half marathon at the Göteborgsvarvet that May.
 She then returned to the United States for the summer circuit, running at the Freihofer's Run for Women (eighth) and the Bolder Boulder, where she completed an Ethiopian 1–2 behind Mamitu Daska.
 She was third at the Istanbul Eurasia Marathon as her national rival Ashu Kasim won in a course record time.
 She won the Xiamen Marathon in January 2011 in her first race of the year.
 She attempted to defend her title in Seoul, but was unsuccessful as she ended the race in tenth place.

-Amane missed 18 months of competition and return in November 2012 with a runner-up finish at the Istanbul Marathon.
+Amane missed 18 months of competition and returned in November 2012 with a runner-up finish at the Istanbul Marathon.
 The following January she ran a personal best at the 2013 Dubai Marathon, taking third with her run of 2:23:50 hours.
 She placed seventh at the Paris Marathon and came third at the Bogotá Half Marathon.